csirt-ipb-pt/rcts_weekly_report_tool/README.md

 Make sure that when defining the `network_names` and `network_range` variables that the Networks inside another Network range go immediately after it, like on the example.

-In those cases, we need to adapt the following function on three different scripts, other.py, vul.py and mal.py, in order for it to work correctly.
+In those cases, we need to adapt the following function on two different scripts, [src/ipv4.py](./src/ipv4.py) and [src/reports/views.py](./src/reports/views.py), in order for it to work correctly.

 ```
 def ListThem(ip, rede):